-

 11. Close relative (spouse or relative within the second degree) of a person who falls under any of 1 through 9 (limited to a person in an important position such as directors other than outside directors, executive officers, or officers with equivalent authority)

-Succession Plan
+CEO Succession Plan

 The Nomination and Remuneration Advisory Committee discusses the succession plan for the CEO.
 With regard to the development of candidates for succession, the President and CEO takes the initiative in providing opportunities for candidates to accumulate knowledge and experience through personnel transfers, assignments of high managerial importance, and other measures, and the Nomination and Remuneration Advisory Committee confirms the process.
-In addition, the Nomination and Remuneration Advisory Committee confirms the status of candidate development by conducting a multifaceted evaluation of successor candidates annually
+In addition, the Nomination and Remuneration Advisory Committee confirms the status of candidate development by conducting a multifaceted evaluation of successor candidates annually.

 Remuneration for Directors